dawaltconley/rob/_projects/2017-04-24-push-it-back.md

 media: soundcloud
 image: pushitback.jpg
 ---
-Single co-written with Pipo Fernandez and produced by Tony Bella and DJ Paige.
+Co-writer for DJ Paige's single.
 Released in April of 2017 by Armada Deep.